shubhanjal44/tej-india/docs/PERFORMANCE.md

 # Performance Optimization Documentation

-This document outlines all performance optimizations implemented in the SkillSwap India platform during Week 33-36.
+This document outlines all performance optimizations implemented in the Tej India platform during Week 33-36.

 ## Table of Contents